 Director of Financial Aid at Dordt College in Sioux Center, Iowa

-Director of Financial Aid at Hannibal-LaGrange College in Hannibal, Missouri
+Director of Financial Aid at Hannibal La-Grange University in Hannibal, Missouri

 If you've started your search for college cash, you're probably feeling like you've stumbled into a foreign language class.
 You've almost certainly got some questions: What exactly is a FAFSA?
 Should I take out loans for college?
 Who should I ask if I have questions about financial aid forms?

 All this financial aid talk has my head spinning.
 Is there someone who can walk me through it?

 Mrs. Blackwell: That's what we financial aid counselors are here for!
 It's our job to walk students through the financial aid maze from start to finish and calculate individual financing packages for each student.